 Strengthen your resilience to stress

-It’s 3am and you’ve woken up in a blind panic about something… again.
-It leaves you stressed, tired and run-down.
-But there’s hope for us chronic worriers – a Dutch study has shown that ‘compartmentalising’ can help.
-Take half an hour a day to list your problems and create solutions – then put it all aside.
-And relax!
+It’s 3am and you’ve woken up in a blind panic about something – yet again.
+Sound familiar?
+A Dutch study has shown that ‘compartmentalising’ can help.
+Try taking half an hour a day to list your problems and create solutions – then put it all aside and try to relax.